apache/hertzbeat/home/docs/start/custom-config.md

 ---
 id: custom-config
-title: Advanced Config
+title: Advanced Params Config
-sidebar_label: Advanced Config
+sidebar_label: Advanced Params Config
 ---

 This describes how to configure the SMS server, the number of built-in availability alarm triggers, etc.